arguez/Linux-Debian-HowTo/README.md

 ####Description

 This guide explains how to customize a Debian testing installation for better functionality and looks, with the MATE desktop environment.
-This guide is based on a DVD image of Debian Jessie (development codename for Debian 8.0).
+Base install: DVD image of Debian Jessie (Debian 8.0).

 ####Languages